-Transfer Students: As transfer students are admitted to the College, the Registrar will review the applicant's academic transcripts.
-This official review will establish the number of units needed to achieve our degree requirements and thereby will count enrollment at the prior institution.
+Transfer Students: As transfer students are admitted to the College, the Registrar reviews the applicant's academic transcripts.
+This official review establishes the number of units needed to meet our degree requirements and includes enrollment at prior institutions.
 The number of terms of funding available at Kalamazoo will be based on the remaining credits required to complete the degree, using a standard of 3-class course load per term.

 Successful completion requires that a passing grade is received for a course.
 First-year students are expected to successfully complete 67% of the courses attempted.
 After the first 9 units have been attempted, students are expected to successfully complete 75% of the courses attempted.
 Students who fail to meet this standard will no longer be eligible to receive any forms of financial aid and will have a financial aid eligibility status of "Cancelled".
 Please read the section labeled "Appealing Cancellation of Financial Aid" to determine what is required to regain financial aid eligibility.

-The following table illustrates a sample the percentage of successful course completions to attempted.
+The following table illustrates a sample of the percentage of successful course completions to attempted.
 Please contact the Financial Office if you have any concerns about your ratio.